The Ultimate Internship FAQ

-We want folks who are ready to learn more about animal rights issues, are eager to experience firsthand what it’s like to be an activist, and want to see how a nonprofit organization works.
+We want interns who are ready to learn more about animal rights issues, are eager to experience firsthand what it’s like to be an activist, and want to see how a nonprofit organization works.
 Whether you’re new to animal rights activism or a seasoned veteran, we want to work with you!

 Am I required to be vegan?

-Yes.
-Once interns have been accepted, they will be responsible for any travel expenses related to their arrival and departure from the office at which they’re interning.
+Interns are responsible for any travel expenses related to their arrival and departure from the office at which they’re interning.

 For the most part, we’re pretty flexible.
 We want to make sure that you get a great learning experience, so let us know what works best for you, and we’ll see whether that’ll work.
 Typically, interns work around 30 to 40 hours each week, but participation in various efforts outside normal business hours may be requested.